lgwillmore/warden/README.md

     }
 )
  ```
 Here we have a single `AllOf` policy for each one of our logical desired policies.
-These each define all of the conditions that must be met to satisfy what we want logically.
+These each define all conditions that must be met to satisfy what we want logically.

 Now that we have our policies, we can enforce them.